wendlerc/capsules-tensorflow/README.md

 # capsules-tensorflow
 Another implementation of Hinton's capsule networks in tensorflow.
 At the moment the implementation provides the means to set up the model presented in [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829).
 Everything seems to work now.
 Accuracy with 3 routing iterations, regularization, a batch size of 256 and 20 epochs of training: 99,5%.
-Lager experiments are performed at the moment.
+Larger experiments are performed at the moment.

 ## Preliminary results:
 Here are some reconstructions of testset digits obtained by the encoder of a capsnet trained on MNIST for 20 and 100 epochs with regularization and iter_routing=2: